-Caused by a disturbance of T cell function and increased B cell activity, immunological hyperactivity occurs.
+Immunological hyperactivity occurs caused by a disturbance of T cell function and increased B cell activity.
 Macrophages accumulate locally and release mediators, which, in turn, cause those macrophages to change into epithelial cells.
 Some of these epithelial cells merge into giant Langerhans cells.
-Surrounded by lymphocytes (= lymphocyte accumulation), this is referred to as “granuloma”.
-The granulomas occurring within the scope of sarcoidosis do not show signs of necrosis in their center, which is why they are referred to as “non-caseating granulomas”.
-While this may not be as relevant for the exam, one of your patients may want to know about this in more detail: Within the aforementioned giant cells, shell-shaped calcified inclusions can be found here and there, the so-called “Schaumann bodies”.
+Lymphocyte accumulation occurs, i.e. they are surrounded by lymphocytes, and this is referred to as ‘granuloma’.
+The granulomas occurring within the scope of sarcoidosis do not show signs of necrosis in their center, which is why they are referred to as ‘non-caseating granulomas’.
+While this information may not be as relevant for the exam, one may come across this in clinical practice where a patient may want to know about this in more detail.
+Within the aforementioned giant cells, shell-shaped calcified inclusions can be found here and there, the so-called ‘Schaumann bodies’.
 These were named after J. N. Schaumann, who was the first to recognize that sarcoidosis is a systemic disease that can attack several organs and not only the skin, which had been the theory until that time.

 Symptoms of Sarcoidosis